 I question myself often — if the very act of writing that I do is selfish.
 If it’s something that I use to make me feel better about myself.
 I wonder if a little part of me writes as a way of reassuring myself that, “Sure, I’m pretty decent at something.”

 Writing has always been something I’ve admired.
 When I first picked up a book, I couldn’t wrap my mind around the fact that someone can create an entire world by using only words.
 I also clearly remember the first time I had the courage to write something substantial.

 Somehow, I managed to push all feelings of hesitation away and asked my dad if he could help print the page out for me.
-I then successfully found an envelope in our house and with my mom’s help, I scrawled the address on the front of the envelope, put our home address at the top and licked the envelope sealed.
+I then found an envelope in our house and with my mom’s help, scrawled the address on the front of the envelope, put our home address at the top and licked the envelope sealed.

 But since that specific moment in my childhood, writing became everythingto me.
 I’ve used writing as a keepsake for my memories, and love the nostalgia that washes over me whenever I look back at what I had written.

 It’s also been an outlet for me to pour my emotions into.
 There’ve been times when I’ve turned to writing when no one else listened — the scratch of my pencil against paper being the only thing I found comfort in.

-Writing has always been a constant in my life, when everything around me was changing.
+Writing has always been a constant in my life when everything else around me was changing.
 It has always been something that was easily accessible, something that I could always rely on.
 Maybe the reason why I’ve been in this slump is because I’ve unknowingly taken advantage of something that I loved so dearly.

 I’ve done this by writing only when it was convenient for me.
-I’ve noticed that I’ve began viewing writing merely as something that I was pretty good at, a talent.
-With time, I’ve dismissed the fact that writing was actually something I consciously decided to work to improve on everyday, and instead, I’ve become passive.
+I noticed that I began viewing writing merely as something that I might be good at.
+A talent.
+Unknowingly, and as time passed, I dismissed the fact that writing was actually something I consciously decided to work to improve on everyday and instead, I’ve become passive.

-Cheesily enough, I hope to be able to proudly take on the title of being a writer, instead of shying away from it.
-I want to be unafraid in sharing my love for writing, and be able to live a life in which I spend all my time imagining and creating stories.
+Cheesily enough, I hope to someday be able to proudly take on the title of being a writer instead of shying away from it.
+I want to be unafraid in sharing my love for writing and dream of being able to live a life in which I spend all my time imagining and creating stories.